swarbler/bestof/audio/dacs-and-amps.md

 	- **standard:** Fiio BTR5
 	- **better:** Fiio BTR7

-{: .alternative }
-The Fiio KA13 is confusingly the successor to the KA3, so if the KA3 is cheaper than get that
+> The Fiio KA13 is confusingly the successor to the KA3, so if the KA3 is cheaper than get that

 #### DACs